Re-Home Your Pet

 How much does it cost to surrender my pet?

-There is no fee to surrender your pet; however, we do request a donation of at least $30 per pet to help us with the high costs of care.
-Additional fees may apply.
+There is no fee to surrender your pet if you are within our jurisdiction; however, we do request donations o to help us with the high costs of care.

 What happens after I surrender my pet?